jyli7/readertron/README.md

 - refresh ALL posts on feed fetch (and propagate to shared copies)
 - cron job in separate thread to poll for new rss data

-- currentize items as you scroll (compare window.scrollTop() with the element's scrollTop)

 - "1 new items"

 - e-mail notifications about comments on your shared items, or on items you've commented on.